SigurdJanson/rapdundo/README.md

 ```

 Finally, provide the methods that execute and revoke the command, respectively.
-Here is `Èxecute` as example.
+Here is `Execute` as example.

 ```C#
 public override void Execute(object? parameter = null)